 Our data is 100% user contributed.
 We encourage you to add missing items yourself and edit any incorrect data that you find.
 You can click on "Edit" on any movie, TV show, people or collection entry to access the editing interface.

 We recommend taking a look at our new content section as well as our complete editing guidelines for movies, TV shows, people, collections and images before creating or editing content.
-We also invite you to read the source reliability subsection.
+We also invite you to read the Source Reliability and International Editing subsections.

 Please refrain from engaging in editing wars with other contributors.
 You can use the Report button to ask content mods to lock fields or to report recurring issues and make a final decision about the content in question.
 Mods will contact the users if needed.